DevOpsBootcamp/website/source/packages-software-libraries.rst

 .. ifnotslides::

-    Sofware is what makes modern computers useful.
+    Software is what makes modern computers useful.
 When you install a piece of software you can then invoke that program using your computer to do a useful task.

-    Software is everything running on a compuer, from web-browsers to the operating system itself.
+    Software is everything running on a computer, from web-browsers to the operating system itself.

 - Code that is run on a Computer.